stonish/lb-stack-setup/README.md

 utils/config.py binaryTag x86_64-centos7-gcc9+py3-opt
 ```

+### Pass flags to CMake

+In order to pass variables to CMake, you can pass `CMAKEFLAGS='-DVARIABLE=VALUE'`
+when calling `make Project/configure`.
+This will pass the flags to `Project` but
+also to any other dependent project that happens to need reconfiguring.

 ### Update the setup

 In case there is a fix or an update to the setup, just run `setup.py`